-All matters relating to the management of Irish controlled airspace, the safety regulation of Irish Civil Aviation and the oversight of civil aviation security in the State.
+All matters relating to the safety regulation of Irish Civil Aviation and the oversight of civil aviation security in the State.

 The Irish Aviation Authority is an independent and autonomous reporting channel for receiving and handling information from disclosers and all disclosures will be dealt with accordingly.
 Disclosers are encouraged to make reports to the IAA at the earliest opportunity and in an appropriate way, in the knowledge that their concerns will be taken seriously, investigated where appropriate, and that their confidentiality will be respected in accordance with the provision of the Protected Disclosures Act 2014.

 The information disclosed must show one or more relevant wrongdoings as provided for in the Protected Disclosures Act 2014 (“the 2014 Act”).
 The discloser must also meet the other requirements in the 2014 Act in order to qualify for the protection of the 2014 Act.

 The Protected Disclosures Act 2014 as amended by the Protected Disclosures (Amendment) Act 2022, protects workers in the public, private and not-for-profit sectors from retaliation if they speak up about wrongdoing in the workplace.
 Persons who make protected disclosures, sometimes referred to as whistleblowers, are protected by this law.
 They should not be treated unfairly or lose their job because they have made a protected disclosure

 How to make a protected disclosure to The Irish Aviation Authority